Thirukadalmallai

-Sthalasayana Perumal Temple (also called Thirukadalmallai) is at Mahabalipuram.
-Constructed in the Dravidian style of architecture, the temple is glorified in the Naalayira Divya Prabandham, the early medieval Tamil canon of the Alvar saints from the 6th–9th centuries CE.
+Sthalasayana Perumal Temple, (also called Thirukadalmallai) is at Mahabalipuram.
+Constructed in the Pallavan style of architecture, the temple is glorified in the Naalayira Divya Prabandham, the early medieval Tamil canon of the Alvar saints from the 6th–9th centuries CE.
 It is one of the 108 Divya Desam dedicated to Vishnu, who is worshipped as Sthalasayana Perumal and his consort Lakshmi as Nilamangai Thayar.
 The temple is believed to have been built by the Pallavas, with later contributions from the Medieval Cholas, Vijayanagara kings, and Madurai Nayaks.

 The temple is believed to be the birthplace of the Vaishnava Alvar saint Bhoothathalvar.
 Sthalasayana Perumal is believed to have appeared to sage Pundarika.
-The temple is open from 6 am to 12 pm and 3pm to 8:30 pm.
-Six daily rituals and a dozen yearly festivals are held at the temple, of which the Bhoothath Alvar Avata festival, celebrated during the Tamil month of Aipasi (October–November) being the most prominent.
+The temple is open from 6 am to 12 pm, and from 3pm to 8:30 pm.
+Six daily rituals and a dozen yearly festivals are held at the temple, of which the Bhoothath Alvar Avata festival, celebrated during the Tamil month of Aipasi (October–November), being is the most prominent.
 The temple is one of the 32 Group of Monuments at Mahabalipuram that are declared as UN world heritage sites, but unlike others that are maintained by the Archaeological Survey of India, the temple is maintained and administered by the Hindu Religious and Endowment Board of the Government of Tamil Nadu.

 Legend

 As per Hindu legend, once sage Pundarika was performing penance worshiping Vishnu at this place.
-He collected Tamarasa flowers and submitted it to view Vishnu in Ksirabdhi Natha form, his posture in Tirupaarkadal.
+He collected Tamarasa flowers and submitted it to view Vishnu in Ksirabdhi Natha form, his posture in Ocean of milk.
 He collected 1,008 flowers and in his intensity, he scooped out water also in full.
 Vishnu came in disguise in the form of sage and asked him for food.
 The sage went to acquire food for the old man, but while returning he found that Vishnu remained in the place.
 Since Vishnu stayed in this place, he was called Sthalasayana Perumal.
 The legend is sanctified by Bhoothath Alvar in his verses in Naalayira Divya Prabandham.
 As per another legend, sage Agastya is believed to have visited the temple and he came around the temple and prostrated before the presiding deity.
 As per divine intervention, he was advised to remain in Astavasramam in the northern part of Pundreeka Theertham (temple tank).

 As per another legend, a king by name Harikesarivarman used to visit the Nithyakalyana Perumal temple at Thiruvidandai everyday from Mahabalipuram and wanted to settle there.
 Vishnu was pleased by his devotion and appeared as Sthalasayana Perumal at Mahabalipuram.